panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The empty object `{}` is not an instance of `User`, correspondingly `obj instanceof User` is `false`.

-`instanceof` is polymorphic: the operator detects a child instance as an instance of a parent class.
+`instanceof` is polymorphic: the operator detects a child as an instance of the parent class.

 ```javascript
 class User {